makinacorpus/django-geojson/README.rst

     url(r'^data.geojson$', GeoJSONLayerView.as_view(model=MushroomSpot), name='data'),

-Consume the vector layer as usual, for example, with Leaflet loaded in Ajax:
+Consume the vector layer as usual, for example, with Leaflet loaded with jQuery Ajax:

 ::